OpenAstronomy/pyastro/pages/index.rst

 `2020 </2020>`__
 ----------------

-The 2020 Python in Astronomy conference will be held at Trinity College, Dublin on 20-24 April, 2020.
-More information is available `here </2020>`__.
+**Due to concerns surrounding the COVID-19 pandemic, the 2020 Python in Astronomy Conference in Dublin, Ireland is cancelled.** See the `meeting page </2020>`__ for additional details.

 `2019 </2019>`__
 ----------------